What Does a VPN Actually Hide, and Who From?

 EXPERT TIP: IP-based geolocation is not the only way that websites and apps can track your physical location.
 Apps like Uber and Google Maps use GPS information to determine your location.
 In these cases, hiding your IP address with a VPN does not work to spoof your location (although there are some exceptions).

-3. Your Browsing History & Search Activity From Your ISP
+3. Your Browsing History & Search Activity from Your ISP

 A good VPN hides your web browsing history from your ISP.
 This includes: